VaggM/MatlabHackathon/README.md

 Team Members:
 - Evangelos Mitikas, student at the Department of Electrical and Electronics Engineering
-- Ioanna Floraki, student at the Department Biomedical Engineering
+- Ioanna Floraki, student at the Department of Biomedical Engineering